Ang3110/RepoRift/README.md

 - **Logout:** Log out of your GitHub account.
 - **Exit:** Quit the program.

+### Acknowledgments

+- **Python.org & github.com**: For the excellent documentation on standard libraries that made this project possible
-thanks to GitHub Copilot for its merge feature; the process of getting it working proved to be quite challenge.
+- **windsurf**: for its merge feature; the process of getting it working proved to be quite a challenge.

+For questions, feedback, or collaboration, feel free to create an issue on my github.